Hobart College, Tasmania: History

+Hobart High School (1848), by William Duke.

 An independent school, called Hobart High School operated from 1850 to 1884.

 Hobart College was the first government school in Tasmania to be developed solely for years 11 and 12, the students in years 7–10 being re-directed to other government high schools such as Taroona High School.

 The current Hobart College campus was originally part of the former Tasmanian College of Advanced Education, established in 1972, a large part of which was eventually absorbed into the University of Tasmania.
 Buildings on the campus reflect the architectural style of inner city American college designers of the late 1960s, with massive concrete facades and few windows in the earliest buildings.
 Hobart Matriculation College relocated to the Mount Nelson campus from its previous 71 Letitia Street, North Hobart location in 1984.
 Prior to this, between 1913 and 1917 the Hobart High School was located at Trinity Hill, also in North Hobart.